-- 1. Par-boil the broccoli or microwave it for 2-3 minutes.
-(The advantage of par-boiling is that it makes the broccoli florets more pliable and it often causes the insects to turn brown, thereby allowing one to sight the insects easily.) - 2.
+- 1. Parboil the broccoli or microwave it for 2-3 minutes.
+(The advantage of parboiling is that it makes the broccoli florets more pliable and it often causes the insects to turn brown, thereby allowing one to sight the insects easily.) - 2.
 Inspect the under-part and inside the depths of the florets for insects. - 3.
-Each and every floret must be carefully inspected.
+Every floret must be carefully inspected.